 So here is our final image!

 A modern kitchen with lots of eye-catching details

-If you are already familiar with Enscape: Update Your Enscape to V2.6!
+If you are already familiar with Enscape: Update Your Enscape to the latest version!